vesoft-inc/nebula/docs/manual-doc/functions-and-operators/set-operations.md

 ## MINUS

-The set subtraction (or difference), $A - B$, consists of elements that are in A but not in B. So the operation order matters.
+The set subtraction (or difference), A - B, consists of elements that are in A but not in B. So the operation order matters.

 ### Example